herbsleb-group/hackathon-planning-kit/_pages/aspects.md

 </tr>

 <tr>
-  <td>Innovativeness:</td>
+  <td style="width:30%">Innovativeness:</td>
-  <td>This refers the degree to which the project solves a real-world problem either creating new or reusing existing code.</td>
+  <td style="width:70%">This refers the degree to which the project solves a real-world problem either creating new or reusing existing code.</td>
 </tr>

 <tr>
-  <td>Scope:</td>
+  <td style="width:30%">Scope:</td>
-  <td>This refers to the goals, tasks, and deliverables of the project.</td>
+  <td style="width:70%">This refers to the goals, tasks, and deliverables of the project.</td>
 </tr>

 <tr>
-  <td>Technical complexity:</td>
+  <td style="width:30%">Technical complexity:</td>
-  <td>This refers to the degree to which the implemented system has the design or implementation that is difficult to understand and verify.</td>
+  <td style="width:70%">This refers to the degree to which the implemented system has the design or implementation that is difficult to understand and verify.</td>
 </tr>

 <tr>
-  <td>Content complexity:</td>
+  <td style="width:30%">Content complexity:</td>
-  <td>This refers to the degree to which the requirements of the project are precise and complete.</td>
+  <td style="width:70%">This refers to the degree to which the requirements of the project are precise and complete.</td>
 </tr>

 <tr>
-  <td>Sustainability:</td>
+  <td style="width:30%">Sustainability:</td>
-  <td>This refers to the degree to which the implemented system or code will be available to use and continue to be maintained in the future.</td>
+  <td style="width:70%">This refers to the degree to which the implemented system or code will be available to use and continue to be maintained in the future.</td>
 </tr>

 <tr>